magento/devdocs/guides/v2.1/cloud/project/project-integrate-blackfire.md

 #### Next, modify the `.magento.app.yaml` file:

-1. Use a text editor to locate and edit `<project root dir>/.magento.app.yaml` file in your branch.
+1. Use a text editor to locate and edit the `<project root dir>/.magento.app.yaml` file in your branch.

 1. Enter `- name: blackfire` in the `extensions` block under `runtime`.